Jammy2211/PyAutoLens/dockerfiles/README.md

 ***need more work***
 Before Building the Images, please git pull to update PyAutoLens first.

-- Build the Docker Image for PyAutoLens docker build -t linan7788626/docker-pyautolens .
+- Build the Docker CCD for PyAutoLens docker build -t linan7788626/docker-pyautolens .